OutSystems/docs-howtos/src/development/data-grid/reactive/how-to-view-data.md

 #  How to use the Data Grid component

-This example This example does not define any column structure.
+This example fetches data from a database and displays it in the grid.
+(This examples does not define any column structure.)

 1. In Service Studio, in the Toolbox, search for Grid.